LogtalkDotOrg/logtalk3/tools/doclet/NOTES.md

 Overview
 --------

-This folder provides a simple tool for (re)generating documentation for a project.
-The tool provides a `doclet` object that is expected to be extended by the user to specify a sequence of goals and a sequence of shell commands to (re)generate documentation.
+This folder provides a simple tool for (re)generating documentation for an application.
+The tool provides a `doclet` object that is expected to be extended by the user to specify a sequence of goals and a sequence of shell commands that load the application and (re)generate its documentation.

+Doclet source files are usually named `doclet.lgt` (or `doclet.logtalk`) and the doclet object are usually named after the application or library to be documented with a `_doclet` suffix.
+By using an `initialization/1` directive to automatically send the `update/0` message that generates the documentation upon doclet loading, we can abstract the name of the doclet object.
+The usual query to load and run a doclet is therefore:

+	| ?- logtalk_load([doclet(loader), doclet]).

 For usage examples see the `sample_doclet.lgt` and `doclet1.lgt` source files.

 Loading